dvonthenen/enterprise-conversation-plugins/README.md

 Middleware Plugins Available:

-- the [Historical Insights Plugin](https://github.com/dvonthenen/enterprise-conversation-plugins/tree/main/plugins/historical-insights) which triggers an Application Specific Message of the last 5 mentions of a Topic, Tracker, Entity, etc
+- the [Historical Plugin](https://github.com/dvonthenen/enterprise-conversation-plugins/tree/main/plugins/historical) which triggers an Application Specific Message of the last 5 mentions of a Topic, Tracker, Entity, etc
-- the [Statistical Insights Plugin](https://github.com/dvonthenen/enterprise-conversation-plugins/tree/main/plugins/statistical-insights) which provides the number of times a topic, Tracker, Entity, etc has been mentioned in the past 30 mins, 1 hour, 4 hours, 1 day, 2 days, 1 week and 1 month.
+- the [Statistical Plugin](https://github.com/dvonthenen/enterprise-conversation-plugins/tree/main/plugins/statistical) which provides the number of times a topic, Tracker, Entity, etc has been mentioned in the past 30 mins, 1 hour, 4 hours, 1 day, 2 days, 1 week and 1 month.

 ### How Do I Launch These Plugins